barlowtj48/MIDI-Stepper-Motor-Music/readme.md

 1. Open the command prompt in the the downloaded directory
 2. Run the command `pip install -r requirements.txt` to install the required libraries.
-3. In the command prompt run the command `python midi_interface.py` to run the script.
+3. In the command prompt run the command `python midi_interface.py COM6` to run the script.
+4. Note that `COM6` will be specific to your computer, and you can see it in the Arduino IDE.

 ## Final Testing and Troubleshooting